lingsamuel/Nymph/README.md

 # Nymph

-*Nymph* is a patch engine for (serialized) typed object database in JSON form.
+*Nymph* is a patch engine for (serialized) typed object **database** in JSON form.

-This engine is originally developed for a extendable mod system.
+This engine is originally developed for an extendable mod system.
 Each `json` file considered as a *plugin*.

 Nymph is highly inspired by the mod system of `The Elder Scrolls` and other games.
-Aims to keep the plguin flexibility and maximum compatibility between plugins.
+Aims to keep the plugin flexibility and maximum compatibility between plugins.

 Although a plugin always contains many entries, the documentation assumes each json contains only one entry/object.